ionos-cloud/ionosctl/docs/subcommands/application-load-balancer/applicationloadbalancer-update.md

   -f, --force                               Force command to execute without user input -h, --help                                Print usage
       --ips strings                         Collection of the Application Load Balancer IP addresses.
 (Inbound and outbound) IPs of the listenerLan are customer-reserved public IPs for the public Load Balancers, and private IPs for the private Load Balancers.
-      --listener-lan int                    ID of the listening (inbound) LAN. (default 2) -n, --name string                         The name of the Application Load Balancer. (default "Application Load Balancer") -o, --output string                       Desired output format [text|json] (default "text") --private-ips strings                 Collection of private IP addresses with the subnet mask of the Application Load Balancer.
+      --listener-lan int                    ID of the listening (inbound) LAN.
+  -n, --name string                         The name of the Application Load Balancer. (default "Application Load Balancer") -o, --output string                       Desired output format [text|json] (default "text")
+      --private-ips strings                 Collection of private IP addresses with the subnet mask of the Application Load Balancer.
 IPs must contain valid a subnet mask.
 If no IP is provided, the system will generate an IP with /24 subnet.
   -q, --quiet                               Quiet output
-      --target-lan int                      ID of the balanced private target LAN (outbound). (default 1) -t, --timeout int                         Timeout option for Request for Application Load Balancer update [seconds] (default 300)
+      --target-lan int                      ID of the balanced private target LAN (outbound).
+  -t, --timeout int                         Timeout option for Request for Application Load Balancer update [seconds] (default 300)
   -v, --verbose                             Print step-by-step process when running command -w, --wait-for-request                    Wait for the Request for Application Load Balancer update to be executed